 - FRA's Office of Railroad Safety;

 - NASA;

-- HOG:
+- NJT;

-- · HOG employees;
+- ARASA, IAMAW, IBEW, NCFO, SMART, TWU, TCU/BRC;

-- PRT: and
+- PRT; and

 - PRT Support Team.

 Article 12.
-Stakeholders' Responsibilities in Support of the CRS/IMOU
+Stakeholders' Responsibilities in Support of the C3RS/IMOU

-The rights, roles, and responsibilities set forth in this CRS/IMOU apply only to Parties, the Parties' employees, and Stakeholders participating in the Program under this CRS/IMOU.
+The rights, roles, and responsibilities set forth in this C3RS/IMOU apply only to Parties, the Parties' employees, and Stakeholders participating in the Program under this C3RS/IMOU.

-Article 12.1 FRA's Responsibilities in Support of the C3RS/IMOU any information that might reveal the identity of such persons, organizations, locations or events mentioned in close call reports.
+Article 12.1 FRA's Responsibilities in Support of the C3RS/IMOU

 FRA will oversee the scope and quality of the work.
-Experience gained from other modes has indicated that the willingness of persons to submit a close call report depends to a large degree on preserving the confidentiality of HOG, the reporting employee(s), and immediate co-workers named in those reports.
-FRA will not seek, and NASA will not release to FRA,
+Experience gained from other modes has indicated that the willingness of persons to submit a close call report depends to a large degree on preserving the confidentiality of NJT, the reporting employee(s), and immediate co-workers named in those reports.
+FRA will not seek, and NASA will not release to FRA, any information that might reveal the identity of such persons, organizations, locations or events mentioned in close call reports.